KubaDusza/AI_Document_Chatbot/README.md

     - text splitting
     - embedding
     - vectorizing, etc.
-- Transformers and Huggingface API for model backends
+- Transformers and Huggingface API for the emoji emotion display
 - OpenAI API for embeddings and the LLM

 ## TODOs